Meet Our Instrumental Tutors

 Her enthusiasm for teaching continues to develop.
 She has taught across multiple schools in South London, led choirs and hosted session-singing workshops for aspiring vocalists.
 Her lessons focus on helping students understand their unique voices and build confidence through technique and expression.

 Notable highlights include recording and song writing at Abbey Road Studios and supporting Trinity Laban’s Battle of the Bands.
-She is delighted to be teaching at Chingford Foundation School, sharing her passion with dedicated young musicians.
+She is delighted to be teaching at South Chingford Foundation School , sharing her passion with dedicated young musicians.

 I am an independent session drummer and percussionist with extensive experience in worldwide touring and studio recording.
 I hold a BA (Hons) in Music Performance, which has provided a strong foundation for my professional work across a diverse range of musical settings.